zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 ### Chatting with Large Language Models using the ChatCompletions Operation

 A common use case of the Amazon Bedrock Connector is the development of chatbots and chat solutions.
 The **ChatCompletions (without history / with history)** operations offer an easy way to connect to most of the text-generation models available on Amazon Bedrock.
 The ChatCompletions operations are built on top of Bedrock's Converse API, allowing you to talk to different models without the need of a model-specific implementation.
+For more information on the ChatCompletion operations, check out the [GenAI documentation](/appstore/modules/genai/commons/#chat-completions).

 For an overview of supported models and model-specific capabilities and limitations, see [Amazon Bedrock Converse API](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html#conversation-inference-supported-models-features) in the AWS documentation.